 This is the same problem that I've had in my career.
 Coworkers ignore what I say, even when I have much more experience than they have and am fairly certain that I know what I'm talking about.
 And, even after I'm proven right time after time after time, they still don't believe me.
 Why is it that people who know so little assume that they know so much?

 The Dunning-Kruger effect is a phenomenon recognized by psychologists in which people think they are smarter than they are and know more than they do.
 In other words, many, if not all people, find it difficult to know what they don't know, or to adequately evaluate their intellectual abilities.
 My guess is that part of the reason this condition exists is that human beings are not skilled at kindly telling each other when they are deficient.
-This causes them to become defensive, instead of allowing them to be open minded.
-My guess is that, as a result, many people have become so closed minded when it comes to anything they don't know that they are pathologically incapable of learning new things.
-Therefore, they are stuck in this state of never knowing what they don't know.
-So, until they get unstuck, if it's even possible, they can never change their minds about questions like the existence of aliens, the existence of god, or whether Bill Clinton was a good president.
+Too much unkind criticism causes them to become defensive, instead of allowing them to be open minded.
+My guess is that, as a result, many people have become so closed minded when it comes to anything they don't know that they are nearly incapable of learning new things.
+Therefore, they are stuck in this state of not knowing what they don't know.
+So, until they get unstuck, if it's even possible, they cannot change their minds about questions like the existence of aliens, the existence of god, or whether Bill Clinton was a good president.

 Copyright © 2019 terraaeon.com.